24. Creating a Branch

 git status

-Note that the git status command reports that you are in the style branch.
+Note that the git status command reports that we are in the style branch.

 h1 {